Bob Boozer: College and Olympics

+As a sophomore Boozer averaged 19.6 points and 10.3 rebounds per game, and 20.1 points and 10.4 rebounds per game as a junior.
+Boozer was the Big Eight's second leading scorer in the 1957-58 season, behind only Chamberlain.
+In his senior year (1958-59), he averaged a Big-Eight conference best 25.6 points per game (sixth nationally), along with 11.3 rebounds per game, second only to Bill Bridges (13.7) in the Big Eight.
+Boozer is one of only two Kansas State players in school history to average a career double-double (21.9 points and 10.7 rebounds per game over 77 games).
+His 25.6 points per game was a school record until 2007-08 when broken by Michael Beasley.

-Boozer was born and raised in North Omaha, Nebraska, and graduated from Tech High in Omaha.
-One of his teammates was future Baseball Hall-of-Famer Bob Gibson.
-He attended Kansas State University, where he helped lead the Wildcats to the 1958 Final Four and where he received All-America honors in 1958 and 1959.
-A versatile 6’ 8" forward, he was selected by the Cincinnati Royals with the first non-territorial pick of the 1959 NBA Draft, but he postponed his NBA career for one year so that he could remain eligible to play in the 1960 Summer Olympics.
-During that year he played with the Peoria Caterpillars, where he won the National AAU Tournament title and earned MVP honors for the tournament.
+A versatile 6 ft 8 in (2.03 m) forward, he was selected by the Cincinnati Royals with the first non-territorial pick of the 1959 NBA draft, but he postponed his NBA career for one year so that he could remain eligible to play in the 1960 Summer Olympics.
+During that year he played with the Peoria Caterpillars, where he won the National AAU Tournament title and earned Most Valuable Player honors for the tournament.

 He won a gold medal with the Olympic team after they won eight games by an average of 42.4 points.
 The team was inducted into the Basketball Hall of Fame in 2010.

 NBA career

 Cincinnati Royals

-In the fall of 1960, Boozer joined the Royals with Olympic teammate Oscar Robertson.
-As a rookie, Boozer contributed 6.4 points and 6.2 rebounds in a reserve role.
-The following season, he earned a spot in the Royals’ starting lineup and averaged 13.7 points and 10.2 rebounds.
-Boozer continued to improve, averaging 14.3 points and 11.1 rebounds during the 1962–1963 season, but the emergence of forward Jerry Lucas, a future Hall-of-Famer, soon pushed Boozer out of the Royals' long-term plans.
+In the fall of 1960, Boozer joined the Royals with Olympic teammate Oscar Robertson, who would be the NBA's Rookie of the Year that season and is considered one of the NBA's greatest all-time players.
+As a rookie, Boozer played in all 79 games the Royals played, contributing 8.4 points and 6.2 rebounds per game in a reserve role.
+The following season, he earned a spot at power forward in the Royals’ starting lineup and averaged 13.7 points and 10.2 rebounds.
+While the Royals lost to the Detroit Pistons in the playoffs, Boozer averaged 18.3 points and 10.5 rebounds in four games.

-Time with the Knicks and Lakers
+Boozer continued to improve, averaging 14.3 points and 11.1 rebounds during the 1962–1963 season.
+In the Royals 3–2 playoff series win against the Syracuse Nationals, Boozer averaged 17 points and 8.6 rebounds in five games.
+The Royals lost the ensuing seven game playoff series to the Boston Celtics, where Boozer averaged 10.6 points and 7.6 rebounds per game.

+Boozer had averaged 31.5 minutes per game in his second and third years.
+With the emergence of rookie power forward Jerry Lucas, 1963-64 Rookie of the Year and a future Hall-of-Famer who averaged over 41 minutes per game, Boozer was out of the starting lineup and his playing time fell to less than 23 minutes per game, pushing Boozer out of the Royals' long-term plans.
+Lucas was one of Boozer's 1960 Olympic teammates.